If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 There are also simple steps that we can all take:

-- Only using outdoor lighting when necessary.
+- Only use outdoor lighting when necessary.
 Lighting operated by motion sensors is a good solution;

 - Swapping high wattage bulbs for dimmer ones.